hsadasivan/mm2-ax/README.md

 ```

 Follow this for singularity:
-Although docker is the most popular container environment, we realize that some of our users may use bare-metal GPUs and therefore we would like to provide help with using singularity to load the docker image.
+Although docker is the most popular container environment, we realize that some of our users may use bare-metal GPUs and therefore we suggest the following to use singularity to load the docker image.
 Please follow [singularity installation manual](https://docs.sylabs.io/guides/3.0/user-guide/quick_start.html#:~:text=Singularity%20v3.,image%20format%20that%20is%20writable.).
 Make sure to install singularity version 3.5.3.

 ```